xdamman/blog/posts/the-blind-spot-of-silicon-valley.md

 # The blind spot of Silicon Valley

-## I lived in San Francisco for 7 years then moved last year to NYC.
-I was back there for a week pitching investors.
-The distance helps me…

-## The blind spot of Silicon Valley

-### I lived in San Francisco for 7 years then moved last year to NYC.
+I lived in San Francisco for 7 years then moved last year to NYC.
 I was back there for a week pitching investors.
 The distance helps me better understand the blind spot that Silicon Valley has developed and that may very well cost them to miss the next big wave.

 ### You are what you eat